-Our income tax expense for the three months ended March 31, 2014 consists of U.S. alternative minimum tax recorded during the periods.
+Our income tax benefit (expense) consists of U.S. alternative minimum tax, state taxes and Taiwan income tax recorded during the periods.
 Due to historic losses in the U.S., our net deferred tax assets are fully offset by a deferred tax valuation allowance.